Second Chechen War crimes and terrorism: Moscow theater hostage crisis

 On October 23, 2002, over 40 terrorists took more than 700 hostages prisoner at a Moscow theater.
 The hostage-takers demanded an end to the Russian presence in Chechnya, and threatened to execute the hostages if their conditions were not met.
 The siege ended violently on October 26, when Russian troops were forced to storm the building after the detonation of some explosive devices inside.
 Many casualties resulted from the fact that unconscious victims' airways were blocked and sub-optimal care was given during the rescue.
 In particular, the failure of Russian authorities to equip their troops with opioid antidotes and their efforts to conceal the identity of the gas for days afterward hindered efforts to save the lives of the stricken hostages.

-On November 2 Shamil Basayev assumed responsibility for the attack and apologized to Aslan Maskhadov for not informing him of the plan.
+On November 2, Shamil Basayev assumed responsibility for the attack and apologized to Aslan Maskhadov for not informing him of the plan.

 Beslan school siege

 On September 1, 2004, a group of 32 heavily armed, masked men seized control of Middle School Number One and more than 1,000 hostages in Beslan, North Ossetia.
 Most of the hostages were children aged from six to sixteen years old.
 Following a tense two-day standoff punctuated by occasional gunfire and explosions, Alpha Group of the FSB raided the building.
 The fighting lasted more than two hours; ultimately 331 civilians, 11 commandos and 31 hostage-takers died.

-Russian officials publicly linked Baseyev and Maskhadov to the attack.
-Baseyev claimed responsibility in a September 17 website publication; Maskhadov denounced the attacks and denied involvement.
+Russian officials publicly linked Basayev and Maskhadov to the attack.
+Basayev claimed responsibility in a September 17 website publication; Maskhadov denounced the attacks and denied involvement.
 The carnage at Beslan and the outcry it caused has had an unexpected effect on the tactics employed by Chechen separatists and their allies.